soxueren/atsd/administration/migration/cluster.md

 Open **Clusters > Cluster > HDFS > Status** page in Clouder Manager.

-Make sure that enough configured capacity is available in HDFS.
+Be sure that enough configured capacity is available in HDFS.

 ![](./images/hdfs-status.png)